rpbgit/ZVClusterApp/README.md

 	default now is to pass only spots ORIGINATING in K/VE, and reject spots for K/VE (show DX only). edit as you see fit.

+- Cluster Input context menu
+	right click in the cluster console input window a number of cluster commands are available by default, and you can add/edit them at will (per cluster server).

 Recommend leaving defaults as they are until you are comfortable with it.

 Build: